ioneone/jfarm/logs/3-Tiled-Generated-Map-with-Phaser-3.md

 }
 ```

 I've added comments so it should be clear to understand what is going on.
-One thing to note though, is that I assumed the duration of every tile frame is the same, which is not true all the time.
-But this is enough for now.
-We will relax this restriction when we need to.
+One thing to note though, is that I assumed the duration of every tile frame is the same (for simplicity), which is not true all the time.
+But this is good enough for now.
+We can relax this restriction when we need to.

 Now refresh the page and you will see the animating lava.